The tenancy agreement is a legally binding agreement which sets out the social landlord's obligations to carry out repairs in the tenant's home.

 If you have a joint tenancy with another person but only one of you wants to be the tenant, you need to ask the landlord to change the tenancy.
 This can happen when a relationship ends and one partner agrees to leave the family home.

 Joint tenants need to write to the landlord confirming they both agree to the change in tenancy.
+If the landlord agrees to the change in tenancy, a new tenancy agreement will need to be signed.

 Death of a joint tenant